-13.5.4 Download the new packages into the approx cache (on standby node only)
+13.5.3 Download new package metadata into the approx cache (on standby node only)

 Customers with far-sighted software upgrade policies usually have pre-production installations to test the services in their environment before upgrading the production platform.
 In this case, the approx cache should be updated on both platforms simultaneously to synchronize the package versions between them, hence consider carefully before executing this step.